 The software runs on Windows, Mac, and Linux operating systems (if you need help getting it set up on Linux, ask), but it will not run on iOS, Android, or Chrome OS.
 The software requires Java.
 Before installing, be sure to read the instructions on the download page for your operating system, and be sure to read the document, Installing, Starting, Registering, and Backing Up in Logic 2010., which is linked to at the top of the download page.

 The software is installed on the public computers on floors 2, 4, 5, and 6 of Milner Library and the computer in the Philosophy Department student lounge, Stevenson 412A.
 It should be possible for you to install it on other public computers for your own use, but that may require a special trick, if you lack administrative access (if interested, ask me about the special trick!).

 The software comes with a free online textbook, An Exposition of Symbolic Logic, by Terry Parsons.
 I will refer to this book as “The Logic Text”.
 The documentation that comes with the software sometimes refers to it as “The Logic Text” and sometimes as the “Terry Text”.
 Once you have installed the software, you can access the Logic Text by clicking on the “Logic Text” button.
 I strongly encourage you to print the text for your own personal use.
+For the purposes of this course, the relevant chapters are 1, 2, and 3.
+We will also use parts of chapters 4 and 5.
 You can also find links to each chapter of the text on the schedule page.

 I have created a partial online supplement to the Logic Text, and I encourage you to read the supplement when you find the Logic Text challenging.